mjosaarinen/sm4ni/README.md

 transforms to emulate the SM4 S-Box with the AES S-Box.
 The S-Boxes are both based on inversion, but use different affine transforms and even polynomial basis for the finite field.
-However, different polynomial bases are affine isomorphic, so two affine transforms A1 and A2 suffice.
+However, different polynomial bases are affine isomorphic.
+We combine various linear operations into two affine transforms (one on each side), A1 and A2.

 ```
 SM4-S(x) = A2(AES-S(A1(x))